silx-kit/pyFAI/doc/source/operations/index.rst

 Abstract
 --------

-Installation procedure for all operating sytems
+Installation procedure for all main operating sytems

 Hardware requirement
 --------------------